 Ultimately when will each make private decisions about where we chose to sit.
 Where are you?

 Part 2 in this Friday’s Purple Post: Why factual accuracy in the media isn’t a small thing, it’s everything.

 Could be more than you think.

 One of the perks of this job is that people are always sending me links to intelligent authors conveying big ideas.
-Here’s one from last week I didn’t quite get up… The New York Times’ David Brooks comparing the Tea Party movement to the counterculture movement of the 1960′s:
+Here’s one from last week I didn’t quite get up on the blog… The New York Times’ David Brooks comparing the Tea Party movement to the counterculture movement of the 1960’s:

 …both the New Left and the Tea Party movement are radically anticonservative.
 Conservatism is built on the idea of original sin – on the assumption of human fallibility and uncertainty.
 To remedy our fallen condition, conservatives believe in civilization – in social structures, permanent institutions and just authorities, which embody the accumulated wisdom of the ages and structure individual longings.